 If your business only operates in one area, you can optimise all of your service pages for the same location to maximise local visibility.

 If you need help with this, you can read our How to show up in Google Maps article or watch our tutorial, How to optimise your Google Business Profile page, below:

 If you cover the whole country or multiple locations, optimising for local search involves more work but we cover everything you need to know in this article: How to build a national presence through local SEO.

-Instead of managing one location in Google My Business, you create a location group and create a profile page for each location, which you can optimise for audiences in every area – including local opening times, images and posts.
+Instead of managing one location in Google Business Profile, you create a location group and create a profile page for each location, which you can optimise for audiences in every area – including local opening times, images and posts.

-With your Google My Business profile optimised for multiple locations, you can also create location pages for each service to cover your most important areas.
+With your Google Business Profile profile optimised for multiple locations, you can also create location pages for each service to cover your most important areas.